 1. Redirecting the Track Chain

 The idler wheel turns the track chain in the right direction.
-When the chain finishes moving around the sprocket, it reaches the idler, wraps around it, and then continues underneath the machine.
+When the chain finishes moving around the sprocket, it reaches the idler, wraps around it, and continues underneath the machine.

 2. Keeping the Track Aligned and Properly Tensioned